monk-io/docs/docs/basics/monk-in-10.md

 ## Growing Your New Cluster

 The cluster is there _logically_.
 Now we have to expand it _physically_.
 Fortunately, we don't have to go back to the cloud console or resort to other tools like Terraform.
-We will just tell Monk to bootstrap it for us:
+We will just tell MonkOS to bootstrap it for us:

     monk cluster grow